OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Optimal Brain Cache (OBCache)

+When only $\rvv_p$ and $\rvk_p$ are pruned with others unchanged, i.e., $\bm{e}_p^\top [\mVptb ~ \mKptb]=\bm{0}$, the above pruning-induced eviction error further simplifies, yielding the saliency score for token position $p$ approximated to second order:

-where \(\Hvv, \Hkk, \Hvk \) are the Hessians of $\gL$ with respect to $\mVptb$, $\mKptb$, and their cross term.
-The first-order terms vanish at the expansion point since \(\mOptb - \rmO = \bm{0}\).
-Due to the row-wise pruning constraint in~\Eqref{eq:eviction_p}, only the \(p\)-th row of \(\dmV\) and \(\dmK\) are nonzero.
-Consequently, the off-diagonal Hessian blocks do not contribute to $\gL$, which mirrors the diagonal assumption adopted in OBD.
-Thus, the output perturbation caused by pruning $\rvv_p$ and $\rvk_p$ further simplifies to
+\end{theorem} In Equation~\ref{eq:obj_mtx}, the first-order terms vanish at the expansion point since \(\mOptb - \rmO = \bm{0}\).
+The simplification to Equation~\ref{eq:obj_sim} uses the fact that the off-diagonal blocks of \(\Hvv, \Hkk, \Hvk \) do not contribute to $\gL$.
+This mirrors the diagonal assumption adopted in OBD.
+The full proof is provided in Appendix~\ref{app:full_derivation}.